ReviewMyContract.aiReview My Contract

 Red Flag 5 — No legal process carve-out: Without the ability to comply with court orders and regulatory requirements without breaching the confidentiality clause, the receiving party faces an impossible conflict between legal obligation and contractual obligation.

-Red Flag 6 — Unlimited liquidated damages: Liquidated damages provisions that specify enormous per-breach penalties — "$1,000,000 per unauthorized disclosure" — can be unenforceable as penalties rather than reasonable damage estimates, but they create litigation risk and negotiating leverage for the disclosing party in any breach dispute.
+Red Flag 8 — Unlimited liquidated damages: Liquidated damages provisions that specify enormous per-breach penalties without a reasonable relationship to actual harm can be unenforceable as penalties, but they create litigation risk and negotiating leverage for the disclosing party in any breach dispute.

-Red Flag 7 — No return-and-destruction exception for legally required retention: A return-and-destruction clause that requires destruction of all confidential information without exception conflicts with legal retention requirements for financial records, tax documents, and regulatory filings.
-Signing this clause creates a false choice between confidentiality compliance and legal compliance.
+Red Flag 9 — No return-and-destruction exception for legally required retention: A return-and-destruction clause that requires destruction of all confidential information without exception conflicts with legal retention requirements for financial records, tax documents, and regulatory filings.

-Red Flag 8 — One-way obligation in a mutual-information relationship: When both parties will share sensitive business information, a one-way confidentiality clause that only protects the other party's information leaves your information unprotected by contract.
-This is not always intentional — many standard-form contracts are simply drafted with only one party's interests in mind — but the effect on the uncovered party is the same.
+Red Flag 10 — One-way obligation in a mutual-information relationship: When both parties will share sensitive business information, a one-way confidentiality clause that only protects the other party's information leaves your information unprotected by contract.

 What to do